ooz/blog/2022/game-analysis-pokemon/README.md

 Later generations then continued with balancing, [physical/special split](https://bulbapedia.bulbagarden.net/wiki/Damage_category), Fairy type, affection and further minor changes.

-All features marked with "*", I'd consider not in the interest of the player.
+All features marked with "*", are not in the interest of the player.
 Meaning, the additional play time required to get optimal IV and natures is in no reasonable relation to the strategic benefit of getting a few more viable builds.
 So much, that competitive Pokemon play mostly happens on simulators, where you are free to build the desired Mon without any grind.
 Recent mainline games are acknowledging this by adding ingame means to [fix IV](https://bulbapedia.bulbagarden.net/wiki/Hyper_Training) and [force natures](https://bulbapedia.bulbagarden.net/wiki/Nature#Synchronize).

 ### The "story"

-Well, gotta mention it for completeness' sake:
+Well, it has to be mentioned for completeness' sake:
 The MC child (you) and rival(s) head out to explore the Pokemon world, grow and beat bad guys/save world.
-Eventually, you'll beat the Pokemon League, Elite 4, champ, catch legendaries, explore the postgame and maybe complete the Pokedex.
+Eventually, you'll beat the Pokemon League, Elite 4, champ, catch legendaries and maybe complete the Pokedex.

 ## Where is it going?